 Open book in a dream lying flat with pages slightly curved as if breathing, glowing with warm cream light and a thin gold thread bookmark trailing across the spread

 “A book in a dream is not about reading.
-It is the image of an answer that already lives in you, but for now lies on the shelf, waiting for you finally to take it into your hands.”
+It is the image of an answer that already lives in you, but for now lies on the shelf, waiting for you to finally take it into your hands.”

 Such dreams are usually calm — without catastrophes, without anxiety.
 There is in them a particular atmosphere: quiet, focused, like an old library.